contentacms/contenta_vue_nuxt/README.md

 # A Drupal 8 headless starter for beginners with Nuxt.js and JSON API module or Contenta CMS

+!!!
+LOOKING FOR A NEW MAINTAINER !!! my interests have changed and i'm not working with Contenta anymore today.
+Please let m know if you are interested to maintain this project :)

 > démo : https://contentanuxt.now.sh/

 This project is a simple example to let you start quickly a SEO-friendly headless Drupal 8 with JSON API and Vue.js.